Head Teaching Staff

 Greg’s classes focus on building skills in math while developing a love for its workings through hands-on and real-world applications and games.
 He helps students use math as a tool for understanding and exploring the world.
 Previous experiences as a tutor and a K—8 math teacher (with responsibilities for science, P.E., and stagecraft) brought him to Arbor with a well-developed repertoire of approaches and engaging experiences.
-He is using that science background to good effect to lead this year’s Senior Science study of Invertebrate Biology and Physics.
-Greg also manages Arbor’s audio/video needs and leads the Seniors through on-campus community service activities.
+In addition to teaching math, he is the Senior Woodshop teacher, manages Arbor’s audio/video needs, and leads the Seniors through on-campus community service activities.

 (BS Elementary Education, Western Illinois University)

 Having taken her elementary training at the prestigious Shady Hill School in Cambridge, Massachusetts, Felicity has a strong background in inter-disciplinary curriculum development, arts instruction, and early education.
 She has taught in mixed-age settings (K-3rd) at a small independent school, Chelan Valley School, and at Riverdale School in Dunthorpe.
 In 2006 she returned to the Primaries after a five-year stint as the Design Studio instructor for the Primary and Junior classes.
 She savors her days in the company of the Primaries, pointing them toward kindness, sharing their good humor, and being inspired by their ingenuity and creativity.

 (BA English, Vassar; MEd Lesley College/Shady Hill School)